AmaduKamara/AmaduKamara/README.md

 ### Hi there 👋

-# Hello, I'm glad to meet you!
+# I'm glad to meet you!

 ### I'm Amadu Kamara (Amkam)